CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 1. Click the **🗙** symbol to close the terminal pane.

-### Task III: Populate Unlimited Collection with Data of Different Types
+### Populate Unlimited Collection with Data of Different Types

 **